• Skip to primary navigation

 Clean it up!

-Can you make a witches potion using glitter and herbs in water and then find a way to make the water clear again?
-How could you do this?
+Make a witch’s potion using glitter and herbs in water, and then experiment to find a way to make the water clear again.

 Hint – what could you use to filter the water?

-Try a sieve, colander or even kitchen roll.
+Try a sieve, colander or even kitchen roll for your filter.

 witchy-herbs in a wooden container